hadiya8149/learning-management-with-laravel/README.md

 ## Introduction

 The Quiz Management System is a backend system for students that allows them to take assigned quizzes and view real-time results.
 Students can retake quizzes to improve their scores, and the admin can review quiz attempts.
 The system is role-based, with specific functionalities for Admin, Manager, and Student roles.
+## Integration
+integrate with mailtrap and include email testing integration credentials in .env file

 ## Installation